Canon EOS 1Ds Mark III impressions

 One thing I really don’t want is for the capabilities of the 1Ds 3 to start pushing my photography towards more technical perfectionism.
 As any regular readers of my articles and reviews know I have a distinct ‘good enough for what’s needed’ attitude to my photography.
 My standards are often very high, but they are attainable ones and sometimes surpassed ;-)

 12th December 2007

-I was asked about how well DPP corrects lens aberations
+I was asked about how well DPP corrects lens aberrations

 The screen grab from below shows the very corner of the Bradgate Park picture below – For a 14mm lens this isn’t bad performance at the corners (your opinions may vary, but it’s my 14mm and I like it :-) [See also 14mm 2.8L II info page]

-Mouse over the image to see the changes that applying DPP lens corrections for Chromatic Aberation and Vignetting give
+Mouse over the image to see the changes that applying DPP lens corrections for Chromatic Aberration and Vignetting give you.

 The distortion correction flattens the image even more, but with the amount of magnification, introduces a slight but perceptible softening of the image (in an unsharpened preview at 100%).
 Nothing I’d be concerned about if I needed that extra bit of geometric accuracy, but worth noting.

 Unfortunately I won’t be able to compare this with DxO Optics Pro for some time since the latest version doesn’t yet support the 1Ds3, this lens or yet run on my Mac :-(